olibre/GreatTips/cpp/rules.md

 `-Wunused`                     | Unused entity (functions, labels, variables, typedefs, parameters, ...)
 `-Wwrite-strings`              | Deprecated conversion from string literals to 'char *' (enable by default in C++) `-fmax-errors=50`              | Limit number of errors to 50.
 Default is 0 => no limit.
+`-Werror=implicit-function-declaration` | Implicit function declarations allows to call functions without declaring them, and therefore is bug-prone because these functions use a different calling convention and have a fixed return type of int.
+Resulting issues are pointer truncation (on 64-bit architectures), exposure of padding bits (particular for bool-returning functions on x86_64), and unexpected lack of hardening.
+Implicit function declarations are not part of C++.
+`-Werror=implicit-int`         |  Implicit ints are usually source code bugs, and the presence of such code may interfere with future C language directions

+Some develper use `-Werror` to fail compilation for any warning.
+But when `-Werror` is set within a build chain, a new compiler version or a change on third-party may fail the build for any minor warning.
+Please think also about people building your software.

 Clang has a crazy compilation option `-Weverything` that enables all possible warnings.
 The idea is to enable all and disable the annoying ones.